Anja34208887/-CMPG-323-Project-5-34208887/README.md

-On this page the user can filter the data to show the relevant information for example: here I filtered the page to only display the entry access data:
+On this page the user can filter the data to show the relevant information for example: here I filtered the page to only display the aircon activation data:

 ![6](https://user-images.githubusercontent.com/79098262/201101730-8c654442-1607-4536-bbef-42957d343cc8.PNG)